HEaslea/HEaslea/README.md

-- 👋 Hi, I’m Hugo Easlea, @HEaslea, currently a game dev student, studying as much as I can as often as I can
+- 👋 Hi, I’m Hugo Easlea, @HEaslea, studying as much as I can as often as I can
-- 👀 I’m interested in GameDev, Game Engines and Game AI
+- 👀 I’m interested in Low-Level Programming, Optimizations, Game Engines
-- 🌱 I’m currently learning all the above in C++ and some C#
+- 🌱 I’m currently learning all the above in C++, Python and some C#
-- 💞️ I’m looking to collaborate on all the above, games in general
 - 📫 How to reach me : hugoeaslea@hotmail.co.uk
 -
 <!---